aimms/how-to/C_Solvers/147-GMP-Intro.rst

 .. note::

-	This article was originally posted to the AIMMS Tech Blog by Guido Diepen.
+	This article was originally posted to the AIMMS Tech Blog on November 10, 2011 by Guido Diepen.

 In the simplest form solving a Mathematical Program identifier is done by using the intrinsic **solve** statement of AIMMS: